Former Public School Choir Director, Folsom, CA.

 I help students obtain economical instruments that are easy to play and sound sweet.

 No one ever regretted getting a better instrument.
-I have some hand made all solid wood guitars made in Ecuador available that sound incredibly sweet and be highly motivating.
+I have some handmade all-solid-wood guitars made in Ecuador available that sound incredibly sweet and be highly motivating.

-I have some pages on how to evaluate, judge and understand instruments.
+I have some pages on how to evaluate, judge, and understand instruments.

 The Worst Starter Instrument:

-Parents bring their child with an unplayable instrument, perhaps one they have and say if "Johnny loves playing it, we'll buy him a better one."
+Parents bring their child with an unplayable instrument, perhaps one they have, and say, " If Johnny loves playing it, we'll buy him a better one."
 Sadly, even if the student does everything perfectly, it will likely be impossible to play and sound terrible.

 I will of course evaluate your existing instrument to determine if it's suitable for lessons.